home-assistant/home-assistant.io/source/_components/sensor.rest.markdown

 ### {% linkable_title Single value from a local Glances instance %}

-The [glances](/components/sensor.glances.html) sensor is doing a similar thing
+The [glances](/components/sensor.glances.html) sensor is doing the exact same thing for all exposed values.

 Add something similar to the entry below to your `configuration.yaml` file: